engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 Besides improving future work, we use the end of sprint cycles to evangelize our work within our team and beyond.
 Every team member creates a demo, write-up, screen recording of their work and presents it in five minutes to the rest of the team and ainvited stakeholders.
 These meetings consists of our team and all additional stake holders of a project.
 We collect the shared materials and record the meeting and share it within the organization.

 Evangelizing the work done within a team demonstrates multiple upsides.
 It is an exciting way to communicate progress and value throughout our organization.
 It encourages cross team interest, feedback, and collaboration for shared problems and usecases.
 It reduces duplicate work.
 It encourages innersourcing practices where we first look for existing solutions within our company, before building something new.
 A internal platform with properly evangelized work can cut down two sprint cycles of a different team.
 That's a lot of time and effort we can use to better our product.

-## Cycle duration

-Our sprint's duration depends on the needs of our organization and our product and ranges from one week to three weeks.
-Shorter than a week no relevant work gets done, longer than three weeks and we diminish our ability to react.

-Sprint length typically grows with our organization's size and maturity.
-Start-ups need to address feedback from customers and investors quickly, so priorities can shift on a weekly basis.
-Again, we do not just drop our current tasks because a user reported a bug with low severity.
-Scale-ups introduce additional work force and overhead so weekly sprint planning and retrospection hinders work rather than fosters growth and may move to sprint cycles of two weeks.
-Enterprise scale organizations have established with predictable workloads.
-The main challenge here lies within innersourcing and communication.
-But we can work on our product without surprises or pivots.
-We benefit from three weeks of uninterrupted changes.

-Sprint cycles do not have to begin on a Monday.
-Monday and Friday are excellent buffer days to polish work, demos, prepare screen recordings, apply code review feedback, write additional documentation.

-Depending on the maturity of our product and organization, a single sprint cycle typically runs for one to four weeks.
-The younger our project, the shorter the sprint cycles.

 ## Measuring productivity